2020PB/police-brutality/reports/Oregon.md

 ### Federal officers push protesters from courthouse | July 29th

 Protesters had been launching fireworks and lighting small fires during the night.
-Shotrly after 2 AM, federal officers declared an unlawful assembly and emerged from the Justice Center.
+Shotrly after 2 AM, federal officers declared an unlawful assembly and emerged from the courthouse.
 Officers used a hose to douse the fire.
-Federal officers fired tear gas and impact munitions from the Justice Center before pushing protesters away from the fence.
+Federal officers fired tear gas and impact munitions from the courthouse before pushing protesters away from the fence.
 Officers retreat shortly after, using tear gas and impact munitions for cover.
 Additional footage shows protesters shooting fireworks and throwing tear gas canisters back at officers.

 tags: less-lethal, pepper-ball, projectile, protester, shoot, tear-gas

 id: or-portland-201

-geolocation:
+geolocation: 45.5162424,-122.6766617

 **Links**